Deepesh0289/SuperStore-Sales-Analysis/README.md

 And minimum sale of 2019 is near about 100k in mid April and in 2020 is very much less than 50k in the month of February.

-5. Ship Mode: 1000k of the customer consider the standar
 ## Conclusion
 ## 🚀 About Me
 - 👋 Hi, I’m @Deepesh0289
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Data Analyst
+- 🌱 I’m currently learning Data Analytics
 - 📫 Approach me at deepesh.saini011@gmial.com